bmurrtech/how-to-homelab/how-to_flux_proxmox_node.md

 i.
 230GB disk space.
 ii.
 Check "Discard" box.
 iii.
 Under the "Bandwidth" tab, enter 250MB/s Write limit and 300Mb/s burst limit.
-1. CPU: 4
+1. Choose: 2 physical cores, 1 socket, 4 threads (ref. https://runonflux.io/nodes)

-> Note: Socket is the physical slot for a CPU.
-It matters if, for instance, you need NUMA (allocated RAM per CPU, which speeds up computation).
-Core - is the physical core a CPU has.
-Here it gets a bit confusing - within Proxmox *the number of cores equals the number of threads*, so if your CPU supports hyper-threading, *the core count is double the physical cores* of the CPU.
+> Note: __Socket__ is the physical slot for a CPU. __Core__ - is the physical core a CPU has. __Threads__ - the logical or vCPU cores.
+Here it gets a bit confusing - within Proxmox *the number of vCPUs equals the number of threads*, so if your CPU supports hyper-threading, *the core count is double the physical cores* (i.e. 8 physical cores = 16 threads/vCPUs).
+Proxmox does not have a GUI option to create VMs with multiple threads per vCPU like other KVM hypervisors.
+However, several vCPUs can use the same physical CPU core because Proxmox will hypervise and spread multiple threads across all the physical CPU cores/threads.
+Both Intel and AMD hyperthreading provides 2x per core, but you don't get the performance of 2 CPUs for that.
+If you're looking for guaranteed performance, ignore vCores (the logical cores resulting from hyperthreading) and count just actual cores.

-1. Memory: 8192
+1. Memory/RAM: 8192
 1. Finish & create the VM.
 1. Right-click the new VM/node.
 1. Click "Convert to template" and click "Yes" (you should see the icon change).